Antony162010/BackMEAN/README.md

-# Project Title
+# BackMEAN

-A nice project with a nice description
+Project to test all new technologies: Node.js, Express, JWT, MongoDB (Mongoose), Multer, Nodemailer, Twilio, Docker, GraphQL, Mocha, Bots, GITLAB DEVOPS, AWS.
+All these technologies will have a simple example of their use.

 ---

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, npm, installed in your environement.

 ### Node